f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 For VELOS and rSeries r5000 and higher appliances only a single data interface (L1 Network) is surfaced to the BIG-IP Next tenant.
-For the rSeries r2000/r4000 appliances multiple L1 Networks will be surfaced to the tenant.
-The tenant will see either 4, 6, or 8 L1 Networks, depending on the port-mode that is configured on the rSeries appliance.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/next-internal-networking-diagram.png
   :align: center